matter-labs/zksync-lite-docs/docs/dev/providers.md

 ### Current token set.

-Provider stores list of the available tokens with methods for working with them. (see [working with tokens](#working-with-tokens))
+Provider stores a list of the available tokens with methods to work with them. (see [working with tokens](#working-with-tokens))

 > Signature